A Hands-On Guide to Assessing Infosec and IT Vendors

-- Josh More, Senior Security Consultant at RJS Smart Security (CISSP, GIAC-GCIH, GIAC-GSLC)
+- Josh More, Senior Security Consultant, RJS Smart Security (CISSP, GIAC-GCIH, GIAC-GSLC)

 - Provides an iterative approach to vendor assessment, showing you how to make decisions on sufficient data without wasting time